 |[holidays]||-||An optional argument, which specifies an array of dates (in addition to weekends) that are not to be counted as working days.|

-Note that the start_date, end_date and [holidays] arguments should be input as either:
+Note that Microsoft recommends that the start_date, end_date and [holidays] arguments should be input as either:

 If you attempt to input Excel date arguments as text, Excel may misinterpret them, depending on the date system, or date interpretation settings on your computer.

-The spreadsheet below provides two examples of the Excel Networkdays function, used to calculate the number of work days between the two dates 01-Dec-2010 and 05-Jan-2011.
+The spreadsheet below provides two examples of the Excel Networkdays function, used to calculate the number of work days between the two dates Dec 01, 2015 and Jan 15, 2016.

 One of the examples (in cell A8) ignores holidays (other than weekends), while the second example (in cell A9) provides a list of holidays to be excluded from the day count in the calculation.